 It is the only major killer disease that is claiming increasing numbers of victims each year and, if nothing is done, half of all children born in the UK today will go on to develop it.

-We were joined at the launch campaign by Asda, Morrisons and Waitrose.
-Other retailers including HSS Hire, WH Smith, Booths and Poundland have since pledged their support, and we hope that more will join us.
+We were joined at the launch of the campaign by Asda, Morrisons and Waitrose.
+Other retailers including HSS Hire, WH Smith, Booths, Poundland and Farmfoods have since pledged their support, and we hope that more will join us.

-All proceeds in England, Wales and Scotland from carrier bag charges (after VAT) will go to the Iceland Foods Charitable Foundation to support the Demential Challenge 2020 at UCL.
-In Northern Ireland these proceeds will go to local environmental projects.
+All proceeds in England, Wales and Scotland from carrier bag charges (after VAT) will go to the Iceland Foods Charitable Foundation.
+In Northern Ireland proceeds go directly to DAERA to fund local environmental projects.